 Under the guidance of Phipps staff, volunteers help plant and maintain outdoor gardens and engage in tasks such as weeding, pruning, raking, watering, planting and mulching.

-Requirements: On the job training is provided but some gardening experience is helpful.
+Requirements: On-the-job training is provided but some gardening experience is helpful.
 Must be able to engage in physical activities, including stooping, kneeling, lifting and carrying objects of varying weights.

 Under the guidance of Phipps staff, volunteers help maintain display areas, removing yellow leaves from plants and the floor, deadheading flowers, mulching and trimming, as well as pruning and planting as needed.

 Requirements: On the job training is provided but some gardening experience is helpful.
-Must be able to work amid dense plantings, bend over repeatedly, wield a wheelbarrow loaded with mulch, and engage in physical activities such as stooping, kneeling, lifting, and carrying objects of varying weights.
+Must be able to work amid dense plantings, bend over repeatedly, wield a wheelbarrow loaded with mulch, and engage in activities such as stooping, kneeling, lifting, and carrying objects of varying weights.

 Volunteers assist with various tasks for events held at the Conservatory and Phipps Garden Center throughout the year.
 Examples of these special occasions are as follows: